 Today we have an early morning start to climb to the top of the famous Dune 45 for a dramatic and incredible sunrise view across a vast sea of sand.
 We will also have chance to explore the otherworldy landscape of the Dead Vlei.
 In the afternoon, we head south to our river camp near the small town of Bethanie.

-Estimated Drive Time - 6 hours (not including the Dune 45 excursion)
+Estimated Drive Time - 5-6 hours (not including the Dune 45 excursion).

-Tonight we camp at a well equipped campsite.
+In Noordoewer we will stay in a well equipped campsite.

 Estimated Drive Time - 5-6 hours.